tonethar/IGME-330-Spring-2023/notes/intro-to-node-2.md

   }
 ```

-- note that we didn't get the warnings about the missing **package.json** file like we did last time
+- Note that we didn't get the warnings about the missing **package.json** file like we did last time
 - PS: the `--save` flag has been *optional* for a few years now and can be omitted.
 This is because **npm** now adds the `"dependencies":` key to **package.json** automatically whenever you install new packages

 <hr>

 ### D. Download the **cowsay** module
-- If you try to run this app with `` - you'll again get an error that a package is missing - this time it would be `cowsay`
+- If you try to run this app with `node index.js` - you'll again get an error that a package is missing - this time it would be `cowsay`
 - Let's install `cowsay` as a dependency and download the files - as mentioned above you can actually omit `--save` - so go ahead and do it like the cool kids do
   - type: `npm i cowsay`
 - The `"dependencies"` key now includes `cowsay`: